Improving the low-dose performance of aberration correction in single sideband ptychography: Theoretical aspects

-In the aberration correction process, the aberration function is parameterized into terms of several orders, with coefficients used as a collection of optimization parameters.
-As shown in the top figure of Fig \ref{fig1}(a), the phase inside the sideband is the superposition of the angle of $\phi(\mathbf{Q})$ and the aberration function.
-For example, in the double overlap regions in the red disk, the angle of function $G(\mathbf{K,Q})$ is:
+SSB provides a framework for calculating the aberration coefficients, by compensating the aberrated sidebands (left part of Fig. \ref{fig_1}) to flat (right part).
+In this correction process, the aberration function is separated into terms of several orders, with coefficients used as a collection of optimization parameters.
+In the aberrated sideband, the quantity ($\angle G(\mathbf{K,Q})$) is the superposition of the angle of $\phi(\mathbf{Q})$ and of the aberration function $\chi(\mathbf{K})$.
+For example, for the double overlap regions in the red disk, the angle of function $G(\mathbf{K,Q})$ is:

 The remaining task is to solve the multiple equations from Eq. \ref{eq:G phase}.
-For instance, when considering only the first order aberrations, they can be described by three unknown parameters: $C_1$, $C_{12a}$ and $C_{12b}$\cite{Scherzer1936, Scherzer1947a, Sawada2008}.
+For instance, when considering only the first order, they can be described by three unknown parameters: $C_1$, $C_{12a}$ and $C_{12b}$\cite{Scherzer1936, Scherzer1947a, Sawada2008}.
 Additionally, the Fourier transformed phase shift map $\phi(\mathbf{Q})$ introduces a fourth unknown, leading to a requirement of at least four independent equations for a unique solution.
-To obtain these equations, we select four different points within the sideband, each corresponding to a value of $\mathbf{K}$, which provides sufficient information to calculate the parameterized coefficients.
-To improve the accuracy and minimize computational errors during the solving-equation process, we compile all available equations from multiple selected sidebands, each corresponding to a different $\mathbf{Q}$, and solve them collectively using the singular value decomposition (SVD) method.
+To obtain these equations, we select four different points within the sideband, each corresponding to a specific value of $\mathbf{K}$, which in principle provides sufficient information to calculate the parameterized coefficients.
+To improve the accuracy and minimize computational errors, we compile all available equations from multiple selected sidebands, each corresponding to a different $\mathbf{Q}$, and solve them collectively using the singular value decomposition (SVD) method.
+Note that in the following aberration correction procedure, we further extend our consideration to higher-order aberration terms, including coefficients up to the fifth order.